Ae3232/headless-cms/content/for-clients/_index.md

 layout: for-clients
 topSectionImg: "/images/for-clients.png"
 topSectionTitle: CoTeams for Businesses
-topSectionDescription: CoTeams is a collaborative platform where you find a perfect IT team or individual talents to handle your IT tasks, quickly and with less administrative burden.
+topSectionDescription: CoTeams is a collaborative platform where you can find a perfect IT team or individual talents to handle your IT tasks, quickly and with less administrative burden.
 whyTeamsTitle: Why CoTeams?